Dickens World: Administration and restructuring

 The new owners reduced the prices to £6.50 a head and the boat trip ride was removed.
-From 23 March 2013, the venue offered a guide-led walking tour where the visitors met costumed characters, and intended to host weddings and corporate events.
+From 23 March 2013, the venue offered a guide-led walking tour where the visitors met costumed characters.
+The location also planned to host weddings and corporate events.

-Dickens World officially closed in October 2016 when the restructuring and refinancing company pulled out of negotiations.
+Dickens World closed permanently in October 2016, when the restructuring and refinancing company pulled out of negotiations.
 The staff were informed by text messages and email that the company had ceased to operate.

 Use by the media

 The Hoosiers used Dickens World as the location for their fourth single's video "Cops and Robbers" in March 2008.

+It was also featured in series 2 of the CBBC series All Over the Place in 2012.